totaljs/components/j-Paper/readme.md

 The component creates a global variable called `window.papercache {Object}` used by all `j-Paper` instances.

+- the component compares the content when you change data, so you can change data in real-time
 - the component assigns (in the form) `paper-yourwidgetname` class to every widget element
 - reserved HTML classes `readonly`, `widget`, `selected`
 - `htmlelement.$widget {Object}` contains a widget instance